 Meet The Team

-Miss E Cohen Mrs Whittenbury-Brookes Mr S Kidd + Mrs D Bithell Music School Tribe
+Miss E Cohen Mrs L Whittenbury-Brookes Mrs K Burbidge Music School Tribe

-Subject Leader Subject Link TA Subject Link Governors
+Subject Leader Subject Link TA Subject Link Governor

 At St Saviour Primary School we value Music as part of a broad and balanced curriculum.
 We collaborate closely with the Bolton Music Service, as an Artsmark partner, to provide our pupils the opportunity to learn from expert musicians.
 We believe that all children have right to equal access of the Music curriculum whatever their race, gender, beliefs or ability.
 Our staff will take steps to foster equality in their everyday teaching, also equip children with the opportunities and confidence to perform, contributing to the development of positive social, emotional, mental health and wellbeing.